ittarF/STI_LLM/README.md

 Performing Semantic Table Interpretation (STI) with Large Language Models (LLMs)

-An example is shown in testing.ipynb
+An example of CEA + NIL is shown in NIL.ipynb